serene-water/node-red-contrib-coda-io/README.md

     . . .
 ]
 ```
-Althougg the above example only shows string values, you can also pass numbers, dates etc. as long as it matches with the destination column's format.
+Although the above example only shows string values, you can also pass numbers, dates etc. as long as it matches with the destination column's format.

 #### 3.1 How to set up an upsert flow